The 5 essential metrics for community engagement

 • MAUs: The number of unique visitors who visit your community space in a specific month.

-These are go-to metrics for any online product or service.
-They instantly give you a snapshot of the number of people who have interacted with your product, used your service or visited your community space within the time-period that makes the most sense for your community.
+DAUs, WAUs, and MAUs are the go-to community metrics for any online product or service.
+They instantly give you a snapshot of the number of people who have interacted with your product, used your service, or visited your digital space within the time period that makes the most sense for your community.

-So, when you come to deciding which metrics to show on your dashboard, think carefully about whether you should be tracking MAUs, WAUs or DAUs.
+When it comes to deciding which factors to show on your dashboard, think carefully about whether you should be tracking MAUs, WAUs, or DAUs.
 How often do you want your community members to visit your community space?
 How often are you delivering new information to bring them back into your community space?

 The limitations:

-Your DAU number alone won’t give you any understanding of depth of engagement.
-It won’t tell you how much time each unique user has spent engaging with your community, or what actions they completed in that time.
-So, when tracking DAUs, make sure you’re using those numbers in conjunction with other metrics such as session length and retention to get a better understanding of depth of engagement.
+Your DAU number alone won’t give you any understanding of the depth of engagement.
+It won’t tell you how much time each unique user has spent engaging with your community or what actions they completed.

 3. Average Session Length